Hepatitis C - Medical Condition

 Doctors don’t know the length of time a person infected with the virus remains contagious.
 For this reason, anyone who tests positive for the HCV antibody should take precautions to avoid spreading the infection.
 See "Treatment and Prevention" for more information.

 When HCV first infects the body, it is referred to as the acute phase.
 In the acute phase, some people experience symptoms such as tiredness and jaundice (yellowing of the skin and eyes).
-Other symptoms such as headache, fever, and abdominal pain may also occur.
+Other symptoms such as headache, fever, muscle aches, and abdominal pain may also occur.
+Symptoms appear within 2 to 12 weeks of infection, and last anywhere from 2 weeks to 3 months.
 However, many people experience no symptoms during this acute phase of infection.

-About 80% of people infected with hepatitis C will develop a chronic infection.
+While some people are able to clear the virus from their body after the acute phase, about 80% of people infected with hepatitis C will develop a chronic infection.
 Since it progresses slowly, symptoms of chronic hepatitis can take up to 20 or 30 years to appear.
-Symptoms of chronic hepatitis C can include fatigue, jaundice, abdominal pain, and joint pain.
+Symptoms of chronic hepatitis C can include fatigue, jaundice, abdominal pain, bruising or bleeding more easily, poor appetite, itching, and joint pain.

-Long-term complications of HCV infection include liver cirrhosis (liver scarring) and liver cancer.
+Long-term complications of HCV infection include liver cirrhosis (permanent liver scarring, which makes it difficult for your liver to function), liver failure, and liver cancer.
 Although it may take many years to develop, 10% to 20% of people who have hepatitis C will develop liver cirrhosis, and of these people, 1% to 5% will develop liver cancer.

 Doctors use blood tests to determine whether or not someone has hepatitis C. This includes tests to detect the presence of the hepatitis C virus or the antibodies produced by the body to fight the virus, as well as tests for liver inflammation or damage.